BioData-PT/FEGA_SOPs/sop/templates/FEGA-SOP0015_SOP_for_Federated_EGA_Helpdesk_-_Impersonate_a_FEGA_user.md

 ![ ](../../docs/images/FEGA-SOP0015_image_2.png)

-6. *You can also check the token by clicking on “View the impersonated Token”*
+5. *You can also check the token by clicking on "View the impersonated Token"*

 ![ ](../../docs/images/FEGA-SOP0015_image_4.png)

-7. *Once you are impersonating the user, you will see the different roles that user is assigned to, and find a direct link to the portal they are using.
+6. *Once you are impersonating the user, you will see the different roles that user is assigned to, and find a direct link to the portal they are using.
 In this case, this user is a submitter and can only impersonate the user in the Submitter Portal.*

-8. *Click DROP SESSION whenever you want to stop impersonating the user.*
+7. *Click DROP SESSION whenever you want to stop impersonating the user.*

 ![ ](../../docs/images/FEGA-SOP0015_image_2.png)